namdevkashish/KaiburrTask1/README.md

 This Java application provides a REST API for searching, creating, and deleting "server" objects using Spring Boot and MongoDB.

-Check out the live demo: [TODO App](https://kaiburrtask1.netlify.app/)
+Check out the live demo: [Java REST API](https://kaiburrtask1.netlify.app/)

 ## Table of Contents
 - [Project Setup](#project-setup)